Data Splits 🗃️

 For the Hidden Tuning Cohort and the Hidden Testing Cohort:

-Imaging sequences (T2W, DWI, ADC) for each case in the Public Training and Development Dataset and the Private/Sequestered Training Dataset are not co-registered.
+Imaging sequences (T2W, DWI, ADC) for each case in the Public Training and Development Dataset and the Private/Sequestered Training Dataset are in principle not co-registered.
 Although, the vast majority are reasonably well-aligned, there are several cases with substantial deviations.
-We expect all participants to handle this in their algorithm design as they best see fit (if deemed necessary), to incentivize the development of automatic co-registration methods or AI models that are invariant to training on misaligned sequences.
+For 54/9107 (0.6%) of training cases we did perform manual image registration.
+We expect all participants to handle misalignment in the remaining cases in their algorithm design as they best see fit (if deemed necessary), to incentivize the development of automatic co-registration methods or AI models that are invariant to training on misaligned sequences.
 We believe that this is the only way of developing AI models using thousands of cases, as manual registration is too labour intensive at scale.

-However, we can confirm that all sequences for each case in the Hidden Tuning Cohort and the Hidden Testing Cohort will be co-registered by the organizers (given that we only want to evaluate diagnostic performance, and thereby try to minimize the effects of external factors).
+However, we can confirm that all sequences for each case in the Hidden Tuning Cohort and the Hidden Testing Cohort are co-registered by the organizers (given that we only want to evaluate diagnostic performance, and thereby try to minimize the effects of external factors).
 Manual registration, when deemed necessary, is performed using ITK-SNAP v3.80 (rigid transformation with six degrees of freedom for 3D translation and rotation).
+This was performed for 85/1000 (8.5%) of the test cases.

 Annotations for the Private/Sequestered Training Dataset, Hidden Tuning Cohort and Hidden Testing Cohort will not be released publicly.
 Annotations for the Public Training and Development Dataset have been released and maintained via: github.com/DIAGNijmegen/picai_labels